Setting the Stage: Text-Driven Scene-Consistent Image Generation

 where $f_\theta$ is implemented as a diffusion-based image generator conditioned on both the reference scene and the text.

 As illustrated in Figure~\ref{fig:overview}, our method has two components.
-First, we build a scene-consistent data construction pipeline that converts real world images into multi-view tuples comprising entity-removed scenes, synthesized scene views, and soft geometric correspondence masks.
-Second, during training we apply a geometry-guided attention loss that uses these correspondence cues to regularize intermediate attention maps, encouraging attention to focus on geometrically corresponding regions across views and thereby better preserving scene structure.
+First, we build a scene-consistent data construction pipeline that converts real world images into multi-view tuples comprising entity-removed scenes, synthesized scene views, and soft correspondence masks.
+Second, during training we apply a correspondence-guided attention loss that uses these correspondence cues to regularize intermediate attention maps, encouraging attention to focus on spatially corresponding regions across views and thereby better preserving scene structure.